CHANCEFORSAKEN/CHANCEFORSAKEN/README.md

 no dni, just be nice and awesome. dont be a weirdo i will block you.ㅤㅤㅤㅤi cant approach people properly but i would love to be friends with you i promise im cool!! i just dont know how to approach people and stuff so yeah.ㅤㅤㅤㅤmy style on drawing/making skins can change a lot

-ships can int, and c*h is always fine! i wouldn't mind you sitting by me even if im on iwc. ㅤㅤㅤyou can ask me for my discord always ^^
+ships can int anytime unless specified, and c*h is always fine! i wouldn't mind you sitting by me even if im on iwc. ㅤㅤㅤyou can ask me for my discord always ^^

 [@V1neStaff1ngReal](https://github.com/V1neStaff1ngReal) [@jobless-monday](https://github.com/jobless-monday) [@ATTACKINGVERTICAL](https://github.com/ATTACKINGVERTICAL) my lovely close friends ^^ love you guysss /p